tseijp/parsed-path/packages/parsed-path/docs/api.md

 ### Attaching additional props

-To avoid unnecessary wrappers that just pass on some props to the rendered component, or element, you can use the .attrs constructor.
+To avoid unnecessary wrappers that just pass on some props to the path, you can use the .withAttrs constructor.
-It allows you to attach additional props (or "attributes") to a component.
+It allows you to attach additional props to a path.

-This way you can for example attach static props to an element, or pass a third-party prop like activeClassName to React Router's Link component.

 Furthermore you can also attach more dynamic props to a component.
-The .attrs object also takes functions, that receive the props that the component receives.
+The .withAttrs object also takes functions, that receive the props that the path receives.
 The return value will be merged into the resulting props as well.

-Here we render an Input component and attach some dynamic and static attributes to it:
+Here we render an root path and attach some dynamic and static attributes to it:

 ```js
 const Root = parsed`